 A Bill to protect the position of registered nurses in nursing homes passed the Upper House of NSW Parliament on Thursday 4 May but was defeated by the coalition Government parties in the Lower House on Thursday 11 May 2017.

-Just some of the reasons RNs are essential:
+Just some of the reasons RNs are essential in aged care:

 – Overseeing medications, including assessing side effects